-Top 10 Evil Dads in Horror Movies that Will Make You Scream!
+Top 10 Evil Dads in Horror Movies (I Dare You Not to Scream!)

 Father’s Day is just around the corner, and what better way to celebrate than by watching some of the most evil dads in horror movies?

 It’s easy to see why horror movies are so popular.
-For some people, horror films offer a way to vicariously experience adrenaline-pumping thrills, while also providing a temporary release from the anxieties and stresses of daily life.
+Horror stories offer a way to vicariously experience adrenaline-pumping thrills, while also providing a temporary release from the anxieties and stresses of daily life.

 Many dads in horror films try to protect their families from whatever evil force is out to get them, but when they’re one of the villains, they can be among the worst of the worst.
 Instead of being dear ol’ dad, these bad dads will make you scream with terror!